decentralized-identity/sidetree/docs/Q-and-A.md

 # File structure

 ## What do we need IPFS for?
-To store transactions between and changes to DDO's.
-Sidetree is Layer 2 solution on top of a Layer 1 settlement layer: a blockchain of choice.
+To store transactions between - and changes to DDO's.
+Sidetree is a Layer 2 solution on top of a Layer 1 settlement layer: a blockchain of choice.

-minimize permanently retained data

 # Q&A section Wallets